galasa-dev/TSC/minutes/2024/2024-07-30 TSC Meeting Minutes.md

 ## Minutes

 Introduction and Updates
-* Jade Carino is leading the meeting due to Louise's absence.
+* Jade Carino is leading the meeting due to Louisa's absence.
-* Roadmap Discussion: The primary focus of the meeting is to discuss the Q3 roadmap and future plans for the project.
+* The primary focus of the meeting is to discuss the Q3 roadmap and future plans for the project.
-* Terminology: There is a brief discussion about the terminology used for the project, with some suggestion to change from "ecosystem" to "server."
+* There is a brief discussion about the terminology used for the project, with some suggestion to change from "ecosystem" to "server."
-* Roadmap Updates

 Security Enhancements
 * Implementing https instead of Http for enhanced security within the Kubernetes cluster.
 * Utilizing scanning technology like Dependable Bot and Snike to identify vulnerabilities.
 * Encrypting local secrets to protect sensitive information.
-* Infrastructure Improvements:
-* Migrating to a cloud-based infrastructure using a donated cloud account from the Linux Foundation.
-* Utilizing GitHub Actions for the build process to improve transparency and collaboration.
+* Infrastructure Improvements: Migrating to a cloud-based infrastructure using a donated cloud account from the Linux Foundation and utilizing GitHub Actions for the build process to improve transparency and collaboration.

 Functionality Expansion
 * Enhancing admin capabilities across the ecosystem.